Vino In My Dino

 It was nearing the end of an era where the Pedroncelli family would make, sell and deliver its wine to grocery stores, local ranchers and families.
 Buyers could pull up to the winery and fill up a gallon of red or white wine for 45 cents.

-A year after taking over winemaking, Pedroncelli made a zinfandel for release bottled under his family’s label, a variety that the winery would become wellknown for throughout its history.
-He also produced California’s first zinfandel ros.
+A year after taking over winemaking, Pedroncelli made a zinfandel for release bottled under his family’s label, a variety that the winery would become well known for throughout its history.
+He also produced California’s first zinfandel rose.

 The winery began a major expansion in the mid 1950s with installation of an automatic bottling line and an increase in storage capacity.
 Jim Pedroncelli became head of sales and marketing in 1957.
 It also became the one of the first wineries to market Sonoma County’s appellation on its label.

 The family winery transitioned from a bulk wine producer into a premium winery, but with affordable prices, and later branched out into pinot noir, riesling and red blends.